ocaml-multicore/kcas/README.md

 val back_to_middle : 'a queue -> unit = <fun>
 ```

-Note that the above uses the `Not_found` exception to abort the transaction in
+Note that the above uses `exchange` to optimistically record shared memory
+accesses and then uses the `Not_found` exception to abort the transaction in
-case the `back` is empty or the `middle` already contains elements.
+case the optimistic accesses turn out to be unnecessary or incorrect.

 The `dequeue` operation then runs the quick transaction to move elements from
 the `back` to the `middle` before examining the `middle`: